Bridgetown Features Post-Jekyll

 - Auto-reloadable local plugins via Zeitwerk.

-- Thor-based CLI tools with straightfoward extensibility.
+- Thor-based CLI tools with straightforward extensibility.

-.- SSR via an integration with Roda, a blazing-fast Ruby web toolkit.
+<mark>highlighter support in Markdown content via::or==.- SSR via an integration with Roda, a blazing-fast Ruby web toolkit.

 - File-based dynamic routes.